cs440lang/lectures/slides/09-typecheck.md

 # Dynamic Semantics

-Operational semantics specify *dynamic semantics*: they describe how evaluation proceeds step by step at *runtime* to obtain a final result.
+Operational semantics specify *dynamic semantics*: they describe how evaluation proceeds step by step at *runtime* to produce a final result.

 <!-- pause -->

-But situations arose where evaluation would get "stuck".
+But situations arose where evaluation would get "stuck"; i.e., no evaluation rule could be applied.
 E.g.,

 ```ocaml {4,7,10,13}
 let rec eval (e : expr) (env: env) : value = match e with